jentery/mdia200/worksheet1.md

 ## Section 1 (7 points each)

 Please do not use more than *175 words* per response.
-(I will use a word counting tool during assessment.)
+(I will use a word-counting tool during assessment.)
 Do not include audio, images, or video in your responses.
 Your examples should be drawn from course material in Weeks 2 and 3.
 By "course material," I mean assigned primary sources, lectures, class discussions, and the course website, including the notes and glossary.
 You are welcome and in fact encouraged to quote definitions in your responses, but please cite your sources, including the course website (see "Citing Your Sources" below for details).

 1. Define "intersectionality" and use *one* example from the course material to briefly explain its importance in Media Studies.
 2. Define "mechanics" in the context of video games and use *one* example from *Secrets Agent* to briefly explain its importance in Media Studies.